 This year, cover your pool heater with our Universal Pool Heater Cover & Heat Pump Covers to prevent any damage that could be caused by snow, debris or animals.
 Keeps harsh weather and debris out, and deters spiders, rodents, birds and other critters from causing problems to your heater.

 It is imperative that your pool plumbing and all underground lines are blown or drained out in order to prevent any damage that could be caused by freezing water.

 You can use a strong blower like our Cyclone Pipe Blower to blow out your pool plumbing and underground pipes.
 Then seal the pipes with rubber winter pool plugs to prevent any water from entering into the pipes during the off season.

 Pool blowers can be attached to the skimmer, and push air through the skimmer line, through the equipment with drain plugs removed, and back through the return lines.
 While the returns are bubbling, you plug these lines at the pool.
 Turn a few valves and you can blow out other skimmers and main drain lines, fountains or pool cleaner lines.

 You can also use a non-toxic antifreeze like Camco concentrated Antifreeze to prevent freezing in pipes.
 This can be used as an alternative, in some cases, to blowing out pipes or just as added insurance against freeze damage.
 Not recommended for use in your pool equipment; like pumps, filters, heaters or chlorinators.

-Drain all pumping, filtering, heating and chlorinating equipment and for extra assurance, blow them dry with our Cyclone or Mighty Vac Blower Vac.
+Drain all pumping, filtering, heating and chlorinating equipment and for extra assurance, blow them dry with our Cyclone Blower Vac.
 Each piece of equipment should have a drain plug, and some systems have plugs drilled into low spots in above ground piping.